How does the content recommendation engine work, and how do I adjust the factors that drive it?

 You can control the key characteristics that drive the content recommendation engine with the following actions.
-Assuming you have admin permissions, go to Marketing > User > Demographics
+Assuming you have admin permissions, go to Users > Demographics

 Select the "Use for content recommendations" taxonomy (1) and then the "Select an Option" (2).